Abéché

 Abéché (أبشه, Absha) is a city in central-eastern Chad and the capital of the Ouaddaï Region.
 By road it is 749 km northeast of the national capital of N'Djamena and 164 km northwest of Adre, on the border with Sudan.
 Surrounded by savanna, it is one of the largest cities in the country.
 It has a rich Islamic heritage, situated along the trans-Saharan trade route and is an important cattle raising centre, with the principal market in the country for camel exports and rugs.
 As of 2012 it had a population of 76,492 people.

 The city contains the remnants of the ancient capital, including palaces, mosques, and the tombs of former sultans.
 The Grand Mosque on the central square (the Place de l'Indépendance), is one of the oldest and most significant mosques in the country, built in the 19th century.
 The city is served by Abéché Airport and contains the Lycee Franco-Arabe school.

 History

-From the early 19th century, Abéché was at the centre of the Islamic slave trade in Chad and an important city in the developing of the religion in the religion.
-Situated long the trans-Saharan trade route, many Islamic scholars and merchants travelled through the city.
+From the early 19th century, Abéché was at the centre of the Islamic slave trade in Chad and an important city in the developing of the religion in the region.
+Situated along the trans-Saharan trade route, many Islamic scholars and merchants travelled through the city.